Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20241201: In some cases Klipper may have ignored leading characters or spaces in a traditional G-Code command.
+For example, "99M123" may have been interpreted as "M123" and "M 321" may have been interpreted as "M321".
+Klipper will now report these cases with an "Unknown command" warning.

 20241112: Option `CHIPS=<chip_name>` in `TEST_RESONANCES` and
 `SHAPER_CALIBRATE` requires specifying the full name(s) of the accel chip(s).
 For example, `adxl345 rpi` instead of short name - `rpi`.